 There are many ways that you can assess the demand for your products and services.
 Starting on Google may be an option, utilizing the search engine’s trends feature to see how many people are searching for products like yours in El Salvador.
 You could analyze your competitors, determine their market share, and conduct primary research where you speak with potential customers to determine the right marketing strategy in order to succeed.

 If you’re looking to expand your business into El Salvador, then there are various options available.
-El Salvador offers investors different types of legal entities which can be established to conduct business operations.
+Investors can choose from a range different types of legal entities in El Salvador which can be established to conduct business operations.

 With many startup businesses set to expand in 2019, it makes sense to network and find trade opportunities with businesses before you incorporate into the country.
 As we become a more globalized society, you cannot expect to secure key trade partnerships overnight – some take months or even years and require ongoing work.